chunag24/chuang24.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MEng in Robotics
+    - course: M.Eng in Aerospace and Robotics
       institution: University of Toronto Institute for Aerospace Studies
       year: 2023

-    - course: BEng in Aerospace Engineering
+    - course: B.Eng in Aerospace Engineering
       institution: Carleton University
       year: 2019